Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 How do I verify cleaning company email addresses?

 ZeroBounce, NeverBounce, or Hunter — run your list through one of these before you send anything.
 Target under 5% bounce.
-Scrap.io runs built-in verification during extraction which saves this step.
+Scrap.io pulls emails live from each company's website and classifies them by role — main, individual (with first and last name), contact, sales, marketing, finance, admin — which cuts most of the junk.
+But run them through ZeroBounce or NeverBounce before a big send anyway.
 Deeper dive: our email validator guide.

 What's the difference between buying leads and live scraping?